nicolasparada/blog/content/posts/passwordless-auth-server.md

 }
 ```

-To mail the user I make use of `sendMail` function that I'll code now.
+To mail the user I make use of a `sendMail` function that I'll code now.
 In case of error I return with an internal error.

 ```go
 w.WriteHeader(http.StatusNoContent)